A Score that Really Matters: The Credit Score

 To get a credit score, borrowers must have an active credit account with at least six months of payment history.
 This payment history ensures that there is enough information in your report to generate a score.
 Some folks don't have a long enough credit history to get a credit score.
 They may need to spend some time building up a credit history before they apply.

-MidTowne Mortgage can answer questions about credit reports and many others.
-Give us a call at (478) 746-2063.
+MidTowne Mortgage can answer your questions about credit reporting.
+Call us: (478) 746-2063.